MarcoG3/WhatsDump/README.md

 Extract WhatsApp private key from any Android device (Android 7+ supported).
 This tool spawns a clean Android 6 emulator and attempts to register with your number to extract msgstore private key.

 *NOTE: this tool is in beta stage and might not be stable.
-You're more than welcome to improve this software by submitting a PR!*
+You're more than welcome to improve this software by submitting a PR or an issue!*

 ### SUPPORTED OPERATING SYSTEMS

-Any system running Python 2.7.x

 - Mac OSX
 - Windows
 - Linux

+### RELEASES

+To use WhatsDump without installing Python and its dependencies, you can find pre-built binaries (thanks to PyInstaller) here: https://github.com/MarcoG3/WhatsDump/releases

 ### USE CASE
 You want to decrypt and/or extract msgstore.db database from your Android device.